nothings/single_file_libs/README.md

 ### Why isn't library XXX which is made of 3 or more files on this list?

-I draw the line arbitrarily at 2 files at most.
+We draw the line arbitrarily at 2 files at most.
 (Note that some libraries that appear to be two files require a separate LICENSE file, which made me leave them out).
 Some of these libraries are still easy to drop into your project and build, so you might still be ok with them.
-But since people come to stb for single-file public domain libraries, I feel that starts to get too far from what we do here.
+But since people come to stb for single-file public domain libraries, we feel that starts to get too far from what we do here.

 ### Why isn't library XXX which is at most two files and has minimal other dependencies on this list?

-Probably because I don't know about it, feel free to submit a pull request or issue (it can be your own library or somebody else's).
-But I might not include it for various other reasons, including subtleties of what is 'minimal other dependencies' and subtleties about what is 'lightweight'.
+Probably because we don't know about it, feel free to submit a pull request or issue (it can be your own library or somebody else's).
+But we might not include it for various other reasons, including subtleties of what is 'minimal other dependencies' and subtleties about what is 'lightweight'.

 ### Why isn't SQLite's amalgamated build on this list?